wpedrak/Cloud/list9/solution.md

 * In general: paths and key/value pairs
 * Many engines (start of path), many usages (e.g. **aws** for IAM roles generation, **database** for on-demand, time limited database creds)

+###### Torus (Beta)

+* This is workspace for secrets.
+You can create projects and teams and grant access for specific users.
+* One need torus on his machine.
+Use **torus run [command to run your application]** to inject secrets into environment.
+* Client is open source
+* Uses paths (**/org/project/environment/service/secret**) to identify secret.
+PS. wildcards supported
+* Features:
+  * Can export to terraform variable file
+  * Will integrate with Ansible

 ###### Cloud KMS

 * do it yourself... god, why?